skeeto/skeeto.github.com/_posts/2014-06-01-A-GPU-Approach-to-Voronoi-Diagrams.markdown

 I recently got an itch to play around with [Voronoi diagrams][wiki].
-It's a diagram that divides a space into regions composed of points closest to one of set of seed points.
+It's a diagram that divides a space into regions composed of points closest to one of a set of seed points.
 There are a couple of algorithms for computing a Voronoi diagram: Bowyer-Watson and Fortune.
 These are complicated and difficult to implement.

 However, if we're interested only in *rendering* a Voronoi diagram as a bitmap, there's a trivial brute for algorithm.
 For every pixel of